MichaelDelser/movie_reviewer/README.md

 # Documentation: "Screenjudge"

 Screenjudge is a single-page web application for browsing, reviewing, and managing movies and TV shows.
 The app is built with Node.js, Angular, and MongoDB.
+Screenjudge is hosted with netlify and is availiable online on https://screenjudge.netlify.app
+The backend server is hosted with heroku and is availiable at https://safe-bastion-69310-45fc38dfab9b.herokuapp.com

 ## Table of Contents